-In few words, the XPS 13 9370 is one of the most compact 13-inch laptops on the market.
+In a few words, the XPS 13 9370 is one of the most compact 13-inch laptops on the market.
 It’s still a premium computer, but with a smaller and lighter build than the previous iterations.
-It gets updated hardware, keyboard-feedback and a few other extra bits, but at the same time it only relies on a miniaturized IO and has lost about 15% of its battery size.
+It gets updated hardware, keyboard-feedback, and a few other extra bits, but at the same time, it only relies on a miniaturized IO and has lost about 15% of its battery size.

 There is however more than meets the eye about this laptop, and you’ll find all about its strong points and quirks below.

 Screen 13.3 inch, 1920 x 1080 px, IPS, non-touch, glossy

 Processor Intel KabyLake-R Core i7-8550U CPU